dart-lang/sdk/docs/language/informal/mixin-declaration.md

 *   May be derived from class with super-class, then application must be on class implementing super-class interface.
 *   May have super-invocations if the mixin class has a super-class.
 *   Cannot have generative constructors.
-*   Mixin application forwards non-const constructors.
+*   Mixin application forwards some constructors.

 There are a number of problems with this approach, especially the super-class constraints.